-Program fees: $5 per student, with one free adult per 10 students; additional adults pay $5
+Program fees: $7 to $9 per student, depending on the number of programs booked, with one free adult per 10 students; additional adults pay $10

 Museum Gallery Tour | Why did early settlers choose to leave their homes and come to Texas?
 A tour guide leads this interactive presentation using museum exhibits and artifacts, helping students explore the settling of Texas from the perspective of Stephen F. Austin's American colonists.